geodynamics/aspect/cookbooks/heat_flow/doc/heat-flow.md

+(sec:cookbooks:heat-flow)=
-#### Convective and conductive heat flow: Cooling of oceanic lithosphere
+# Convective and conductive heat flow: Cooling of oceanic lithosphere

 *This section was contributed by Juliane Dannberg.*